 There are three train stations in the town of Versailles.
 Hop in the RER C train in Paris to arrive at the train station Versailles Rive Gauche, which is the closest to the estate (10 minutes on foot).
 It is the last train station on the line, so you’re sure to not miss your stop.

-How to organize your visit
+Palace of Versailles map and how to organize your visit

 Refer to the map of the estate to plan your visit.